The University of Washington

 The Graduate Program

-In addition, we offer an "accessible" Professional Masters Program (involving a mix of distance learning and evening courses) designed for fully-employed professionals in the region's burgeoning information technology industry.
-This program enrolls roughly 175 students from more than two dozen leading regional firms, and grants an additional 45 Masters degrees per year.
+In addition, we offer a Professional Masters Program that is designed for fully-employed professionals in the region's information technology industry.
+This program features a mix of distance learning and evening courses.
+It enrolls roughly 150 students from more than two dozen leading companies in the greater Seattle area, and grants an additional 45 Masters degrees per year.

-There is an interdisciplinary Ph.D. program in Computational Molecular Biology involving several departments in the biological and mathematical sciences, including Computer Science & Engineering.
+UW also offers an interdisciplinary Ph.D. program in Computational Molecular Biology involving several departments in the biological and mathematical sciences, including the Allen School.

 The Undergraduate Program